opencontainers/image-spec/descriptor.md

 When the _algorithm identifier_ is `sha512`, the _encoded_ portion MUST match `/[a-f0-9]{128}/`.
 Note that `[A-F]` MUST NOT be used here.

+## Embedded Content

+In many contexts, such as when downloading content over a network, resolving a descriptor to its content has a measurable fixed "roundtrip" latency cost.
+For large blobs, the fixed cost is usually inconsequental, as the majority of time will be spent actually fetching the content.
+For very small blobs, the fixed cost will be quite significant.

+Implementations MAY choose to embed small pieces of content directly within a descriptor to avoid roundtrips.

+Implementations SHOULD NOT populate the `data` field in situations where doing so would unexpectedly modify content identifiers.
+For example, a registry SHOULD NOT arbitrarily populate `data` fields within uploaded manifests, as that would modify the content address of those manifests.

 ## Examples